chapmanb/cloudbiolinux/README.md

         mkdir tmp/biolinux
         cd tmp/biolinux
         vagrant init biolinux_version

+(note with vagrant you need disk space - at least 3x the image size).
+The created ./Vagrantfile can be edited to get a full GUI, extra RAM, and a local IP address.
+Next, fire up the image with

         vagrant up

-(note with vagrant you need disk space - at least 3x the image size).

-Once you have a running virtual machine with CloudBioLinux, and can connect to it with:
+Once you have a running virtual machine with CloudBioLinux, connect to it with:

         vagrant ssh

-no passwords needed.
+no passwords needed!
+Get root with

+        sudo bash

 Through Vagrant additional facilities are available, such as a shared network drive.
 It is also possible to tweak the image (e.g. RAM/CPU settings) by firing up virtualbox itself.
 For more information, see the Vagrant [documentation][v1].

 # Building an image from scratch using CloudBioLinux